Bira/octopus-carnival/_drafts/demons/wir-mm-4e-vrock.md

 their superiors, though those schemes rarely amount to anything.
 In other words, Vrocks behave just like Starscream!
 I can totally see a band of them pledging loyalty to the PCs during an adventure, pinky-swearing they'll turn good, and backstabbing them in the worst possible moment.
+The PCs ḱnow it's coming, and the vrocks know the PCs know.
+How far can the PCs take this alliance before it falls apart?

 Aside from plotting and backstabbing, vrocks like to engage in wholesome demonic pasttimes such as tearing people to pieces while laughing maniacally.